mengshuos/tp/docs/UserGuide.md

    >* **Mac** / **Linux** users: search for 'Terminal'
    >* **Windows** users: search for 'Command Prompt'

-5. Enter the command `cd <FOLDER>` where you replace <FOLDER> with the folder name that you saved the jar file to
+5. Enter the command `cd <FOLDER>` where you replace <FOLDER> with the folder name that you saved the jar file to.

 6. Enter the command `java -jar edutrack.jar` to run the application.<br>

    Your screen should have a window pop up that looks like this below:

 ![Ui](images/Ui.png)